ansgarwiechers/vbsdoc/README.txt

   '!
   '! @other_tag Some other text.

-is identical to a doc comment like this:
+generates the same output as a doc comment like this:

   '! @tag This is some text.
   '! @other_tag Some other text.